Tourism Brittany

 🚍 Getting around in Saint-Malo

 Since many of you are arriving by TGV (the trip from Paris takes 2 hours and 35 minutes), here’s a guide to how public transportation works.
 It’s worth noting that getting around Saint-Malo is quite easy, even without a car.
-The city is compact, and there are several options for easily traveling between neighborhoods such as the Old Town, Le Sillon, Saint-Servan, and Rothéneuf.
+The city is compact, and there are several options for easily traveling between neighborhoods such as the Old Town, Le Sillon, Saint-Servan, or Rothéneuf.

 The main public transportation network is the metropolitan bus system, known as MAT (Malo Agglo Transports), which serves the entire city and surrounding towns with several regular routes and an on-demand service ().